libertywing/yanwang.github.io/index.md

 My name is WANG Yan (王琰).
 I am a principal researcher at Tencent AI Platform Department (also known as the Game AI department of Tencent AI Lab).
 Proir to that, I served as a research scientist at miHoYo and Tencent AI Lab, working on LLM-driven Role Playing and Retrieval-Augmented Generation.
 I recieved my Ph.D. degree at City University of Hong Kong (CityU) in July 2017, under the instructions of Prof. Hanxiong Li.
 You can reach me through yanwang.branden(at)gmail.com

 ## News
+- 2025/05: We will organize a tutorial at IJCAI 2025: "LLM-based Role-Playing from the Perspective of Hallucinations."
+See you in Guangzhou at the end of August!
 - 2025/01: We have made some progress on Parallel Context Encoding!
 Please pay attention to our ICLR paper "Block-Attention for efficient RAG" and the arXiv paper "Attention Entropy is a Key Factor: An Analysis of Parallel Context Encoding with Full-attention-based Pre-trained Language Models"
 - 2024/08: A survey paper: "The Oscars of AI Theater: A Survey on Role-Playing with Language Models", released on Arxiv.
 - 2024/07: Our paper "With Greater Text Comes Greater Necessity: Inference-Time Training Helps Long Text Generation" accepted by COLM 2024.